 Active adult living involves well-rounded living which hinges on both physical and social activity.
 Socializing and sharing interests with friends can be invigorating.
 It often reduces stress, which can in turn lead to better health.
 Too often, active adults feel isolated when their children move out of the house or they retire from their careers.
 Taking on a new hobby and joining a local social group can do wonders to improve mental outlook.

 Active adult communities are a great place for adults to make friends with others who in the same stage of life.
 Many communities offer a wide variety of social clubs that incorporate many interests, such as crafts, photography, yoga, travel, and gardening.
 Book discussion groups, luncheon clubs, and local chapters of the Red Hat Society are additional ways adults can stay active, meet new people, and exercise their minds as well as their bodies.

 In addition to regular exercise and an active social life, a healthy diet has a large impact on a person’s overall health.
 Processed, pre-packaged foods can be high in salt, trans-fat, or other questionable ingredients.
 Many nutritionists recommend cooking fresh foods as a healthier alternative.
 Cooking classes promote both social activity and a healthy diet.
-They are offered at several active adult communities, including The Club in Roseville, California and Villaggio in Lake Worth, Florida.
+They are offered at several active adult communities, including The Club at WestPark in Roseville, California and Villaggio in Lake Worth, Florida.

 Each year, several active adults discover the joys of living in an age-restricted community.
 State-of-the-art fitness centers, tennis courts, walking and biking trails, dance studios, a variety of social clubs, and many other amenities promote the kind of active adult living that brings about dozens of health benefits.
 Participating in these, and in other, group diversions can help active adults stay healthy for years to come.